TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 Yeah, so India's a no-go.
 At about age 4, my dad miraculously got a job that moved us to [Qatar](https://en.wikipedia.org/wiki/Qatar).
 After a near-death experience (maybe a blog post for another time), we learned that the treatment at the time in Qatar—only in case of emergencies—was free for like everyone, even expats.

 This was an incredible thing and a total game changer.
 My life was saved, but _just in case of emergencies_.
-This led to me going about my life as usual, but then having to go to the emergency hospital (ER) every time I did some basic movement, like carrying a backpack, opening a door, or _walking_.
+This led to me going about my life as usual, but then having to go to the emergency hospital (ER) every time I did some basic physical activity, like carrying a backpack, opening a door, or _walking_.

 With this, 18 years of my life between the ages of 4 and 22 were lived on a pendulum: